 Permanence is a recurring theme in poetry.
 Two poems that come to mind are Shakespeare’s ‘Sonnet 18′ and William Wordsworth’s ‘A Slumber Did My Spirit Seal’.

-In 2011, I created a series of system poems consisting of 3 to 5 lines with words connected paradigmatically and syntagmatically, inspired by the structural tradition of linguistic analysis—such as in the works of Roman Jakobson.
+In 2011, I created a series of system poems consisting of 3 to 5 lines with words connected paradigmatically and r, inspired by the structural tradition of linguistic analysis—such as in the works of Roman Jakobson.
 The structure allowed for up to 20 unique lines to be generated from the basic framework.

 At the time, I didn’t think of it as generative art, but I see some parallels now, even though the term “generative” is commonly associated with visual art.

-The poem inscribed into the bitcoin blockchain
+Poem inscribed into the blockchain

 The Bitcoin Poem in clear text